John Millson (Canadian politician): Biography

 Millson attended J.L.
 Forster Secondary School, where he joined the school band.
 He later recalled that the band teacher, Ernie Gerenda, had given him and the other band members tough love, at times being a bully, and at times playing practical jokes.
 Millson later attended the University of Windsor.

 Millson ran successfully for alderman of Windsor's Ward 2 in 1982.
-He later defeated incumbent Ted Bounsall by a margin of 2,764 votes.
+In 1985, he topped the polls in two-seat Ward 2, finishing 2,764 votes ahead of incumbent Ted Bounsall, who was also elected.
 Millson was elected as mayor of Windsor in 1988 with a total of 31,303 votes, taking office in November.
 He did not run for reelection in 1991 in order to spend more time with his family.

 Millson later worked as president of Windsor Raceway, earning CAD 300,000 per annum in 1998.
 He stepped down in 2006.

 Millson teamed up with president of Southwestern Manufacturing Vince Schiller and VP Mike Mitchell to found Great Lakes Energy, which builds and owns solar installations across Ontario, in 2009.
 He is currently its president.
 He was suggested as a candidate for the 2010 election, but said he was too busy.

 In 2011, Millson was suggested as a possible replacement for Windsor West Member of Provincial Parliament Sandra Pupatello.
 Although Millson did not confirm that he would be running, he said he was "flattered" that people thought he would be a good candidate.
 It has been rumoured that Pupatello would be backing him.

 On September 4, 2014, Millson announced he would be a candidate for Mayor of Windsor in the municipal election held on October 27, 2014.
 He lost to Drew Dilkens.